AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 10. Deploy the output from the `build` folder to a standard web server

 Optionally to step 9, you can run the static build contents in a simple Node http-server via the command: `yarn start-static`.

+### To update the valueset-db.json file

+The value set content used by the CQL is cached in a file named `valueset-db.json`.
+If the CQL has been modified to add or remove value sets, or if the value sets themselves have been updated, you may wish to update the valueset-db.json with the latest codes.
+To do this, you will need a [UMLS Terminology Services account](https://uts.nlm.nih.gov//license.html).

+To update the `valueset-db.json` file:

+1. Run `node src/utils/updateValueSetDB.js UMLS_USER_NAME UMLS_PASSWORD` _(replacing UMLS\_USER\_NAME and UMLS\_PASSWORD with your username and password)_

 ### To run the unit tests